flatpak/flatpak-docs/docs/working-with-the-sandbox.rst

 Working with the Sandbox
 ========================

-By default, a flatpak has extremely limited access to the host environment.
+One of Flatpak's main goals is to increase the security of desktop systems by isolating applications from one-another.
+This is done using sandboxing and it means that, by default, a Flatpak has extremely limited access to the host environment.
 This includes:

 * No access to any host files except the runtime, the app and ``~/.var/app/$APPID``.
 Only the last of these is writable.
 * No access to the network.